danielmonroy22/rick-morty-assesment/README.md

 ## Features
 🔍 Search characters by name

-🎯 Order the Characters by ascending or descending order
+✅ Order the characters in ascending or descending order

-🎯 Choose the page where you want to get the charcaters from
+🎯 Select the page number to fetch characters from

 🎯 Filter by character status and species